Patricia-Pgz/electron-x-pulse/README.md

 2. Once cloned, you can open the root folder in CLion.
 And load the `CMAKEList.txt` file from the "code" folder.

-3. In CLion go to Settings->Build,Execution,Deployment->Toolchains add the Microsoft Visual Studio Compiler (2019 or 2022) and hit Apply
+3. In CLion, go to Settings->Build,Execution,Deployment->Toolchains add the Microsoft Visual Studio Compiler (2019 or 2022), and hit Apply

 4. You should now have a running configuration -> compile the code and play ElectronXPulse with integrated Level Editor!

 ### Example Usage of Electrine in your game:

-To use Electrine Engine in your own game, clone as mentioned above and add the engine as subdirectory and link your game executable against Electrine in your CMAKEList.
+To use Electrine Engine in your own game, clone as mentioned above, and add the engine as subdirectory and link your game executable against Electrine in your CMAKEList.

 In your CMakeList: